 DAVIS VS. WASHINGTON HEIGHTS; COOK COUNTY; $837,552 SETTLEMENT

-Also, she was suffering from dehydration and malnutrition as well as other injuries at the time of her death.
-The subsequent nursing home neglect lawsuit complained that the nursing home failed to meet the standard of care required of similar homes.
+Also, she suffered from dehydration, malnutrition, and other injuries at the time of her death.
+The subsequent neglect lawsuit complained that the nursing home failed to meet the standard of care required of similar homes.

 BEARD VS. BOULEVARD HEALTHCARE; COOK COUNTY; $575,000 SETTLEMENT

 A 77-year-old woman was transferred to a nursing home for care following treatment at a hospital when she developed bed sores on her back and heels.
-At the time she was transferred, doctors instructed the home that she was a high risk for bed sores.
+When she was transferred, doctors instructed the home that she was a high risk for bed sores.

-However, friends and family that visited noted that her clothes and sheets had not been changed in a long time.
-A few months after developing bed sores, she was sent back to the hospital with pneumonia, sepsis, and dehydration.
-She died shortly thereafter.
+However, visiting friends and family noted that her clothes and sheets had not changed in a long time.
+A few months after developing bed sores, she returned to the hospital with pneumonia, sepsis, and dehydration.
+She died shortly after that.

-The family sued the nursing home on her behalf arguing that it failed to properly assess and care for her pressure sores and that caused her death.
-Fearing an exorbitant jury award, the nursing home quickly chose to settle, and the family agreed for $575,000.
+The family sued the nursing home on her behalf, arguing that it failed to properly assess and care for her pressure sores, which caused her death.
+Fearing an excessive jury award, the nursing home quickly chose to settle, and the family agreed to $575,000.